What are off-grid solar systems?

 - Grid-interactive (grid-supported or battery backup; also known as hybrid solar systems)

 - Grid-tied (relies on the electric utility; no batteries)

-In this article we will cover some main functions regarding off-grid solar.
+In this article we will cover some main functions regarding off-grid solar systems.

-Off-grid solar energy is perfect for remote locations far away from the closest electric lines.
+Off-grid solar systems are perfect for remote locations far away from the closest electric lines.

 A few examples include: